 - EnerG Egg Replacer (follow instructions on the box)

 - Aquafaba.
 It’s a strange word, but it’s basically the brine from a can of beans (usually chickpeas).
 Believe it or not, you can whip that bean brine just like meringue.

 It’s important to realize that each egg replacement works better in different recipes.
-Here’s a quick guide to some of my favorite egg replacers for vegan baking.
+Here’s a quick guide to some of my favorite vegan substitutes for eggs in baking:

 - Egg Replacer for a store-bought cake mix